charto/autogypi/README.md

 [![npm version](https://img.shields.io/npm/v/autogypi.svg)](https://www.npmjs.com/package/autogypi)

-Autogypi handles dependencies for node-gyp projects.
-It generates a .gypi file you can include from the main `binding.gyp` file of your own module.
+Autogypi generates a `.gypi` file you can include from the main `binding.gyp` file of your own module.
-The generated .gypi file includes references to other .gypi files bundled with any required npm modules.
+The generated file includes references to other `.gypi` files bundled with any required npm modules.
 Modules requiring more modules are handled recursively.

 Why?